JSheare/TGF_and_glow_search_program/README.md

 To start a search, enter the first date in your search range in the entry box labeled 'Date One'.

-Next, enter the last date in your search range in the entry box labeled 'Date Two' (enter the same date as in the first box if you only want to search a single day).
+Next, enter the last date in your search range in the entry box labeled 'Date Two' (if you're searching a single day, just leave this blank).

 Afterward, specify the detector you want to search in the box labeled 'Detector' (a full list of supported detectors appears to the right of the box).